park-m/open-source-developer-portal/app/guides/auth/client-credentials-flow.md

     name: auth
     step: '2'
 title: Dwolla OAuth 2.0 | Client Credentials Flow
 description: Obtain an OAuth access token, used to access data in the Dwolla API on behalf of a user or application.
+Learn more about the client credentials flow.
 ---

 # Overview - Obtaining an application access token